noeliarico/kemeny/README.md

 # Algorithms

 Algorithms for computing Kemeny winning ranking

 **DFS branch and bound algorithms pruning the branches using a distance bound**

 - `kemenyDFS0()` explores all the search space
 - `kemenyDFS1()` extended version of the kemeny1 algorithm that receives the distance
-  - Check worst, Borda Count
+  - Check worst, Borda Count (EUSFLAT)
-  - Check Tideman (EUSFLAT)
+  - Check Tideman (does it guarantee always the min distance?)

 **Complementary rankings**